aishwaryamurahari/merkle-encrypted-blockchain/README.md

 ---

-## 🚨 Challenges encountered and it was solved
+## 🚨 Challenges encountered and how it was solved

 While building this blockchain, faced several tricky issues.
 Here's a more human version of the hurdles we ran into and how we tackled them: